-To receive and adopt the Directors' Statement and the Audited Financial Statements for the financial year ended 30 September 2015 together with the Auditors' Report thereon.
+1. To receive and adopt the Directors' Statement and the Audited Financial Statements for the financial year ended 30 September 2016 together with the Auditors' Report thereon.

-2. To declare a first and final dividend of 0.49 Singapore cents per ordinary share (one-tier tax-exempt) for the financial year ended 30 September 2015.
-(2014: 0.44 Singapore cents per ordinary share).
+2. To declare a first and final dividend of 0.49 Singapore cents per ordinary share (one-tier tax-exempt) for the financial year ended 30 September 2016.
+(2015: 0.49 Singapore cents per ordinary share)

-- To re-elect Mr. Yuen Sou Wai who retires pursuant to Article 93 of the Company's Articles of Association and who, being eligible, offers himself for re-election, as a Director of the Company.
-[See Explanatory Note (1)] (Resolution 3) - To re-elect Mr. Chong Chin Fan who retires pursuant to Article 93 of the Company's Articles of Association and who, being eligible, offers himself for re-election, as a Director of the Company.
-[See Explanatory Note (2)] - 5.
-To approve the payment of Directors' fees of S\$151,250 for the financial year ending 30 September 2016, payable half yearly in arrears.
+3. To re-elect Mr. Chew Chee Bin who retires pursuant to Article 93 of the Company's Constitution and who, being eligible, offers himself for re-election, as a Director of the Company.
+[See Explanatory Note (1)]

+4. To re-elect Mr. Chew Chee Keong who retires pursuant to Article 93 of the Company's Constitution and who, being eligible, offers himself for re-election, as a Director of the Company.
+[See Explanatory Note (2)]

+5. To approve the payment of Directors' fees of S\$151,250 for the financial year ending 30 September 2017, payable half yearly in arrears.